Luminarada80/scBONITA2/README.md

 ## Setup:

+> NOTE: scBONITA only runs on Linux environments, if you use Windows please download and install Windows Subsystem for Linux (WSL) [here](https://learn.microsoft.com/en-us/windows/wsl/install)

 **Cloning repository**
 Go the the directory where you want to install this project and enter `git clone https://github.com/Luminarada80/scBONITA2.git` and enter your username and password.